insanelydeepak/cloverHDA-for-Mac-OS-Sierra-10.12/README.md

       1 - Download cloverHDA.kext as per your Audio ID's
-      2 - Install using EastKextPro or any Kext Installer to /S/L/E 3 - Now apply patches from cloverHDA.plist to your Clover config.plist
+      2 - Install using EastKextPro or any Kext Installer to /S/L/E 3 - Now apply patches from cloverHDA.plist to your Clover config.plist (You don't have to do this if using method HDAEnabler or HDEF Patch)
       4 - Add Layout_ID = 13 , 11 or 12 as described in ReadME.txt
       5 - Restart